You must update your V5C registration certificate if you change your name or address.

 Send the whole V5C to DVLA.

-You’ll get a new V5C free of charge, usually within 4 weeks.
+You’ll get a new V5C for free, usually within 4 weeks.
 Allow at least 6 weeks before contacting DVLA.

 You must also update the address on your driving licence if you’re moving home.